 the review committee is final and not subject to appeal.
 The review committee

-academic vice president, the dean of admission and the director of campus
+of finance and administration, the dean of admission and the director of campus safety, or

 Convictions Occurring After University Admission